artificialarea/shoppies/README.md

 - [x] Search OMDB and display list of results (movies only)
 - [x] Updates to search term should update the result list
 - [x] Each search result should contain movie title, year of release and button to nominate film.
-    - [ ] If movie already nominated, disable nomination button
+    - [x] If movie already nominated, disable nomination button
-    - _extras..._
-    - [x] Poster Image (but may opt to only display for selected nominees)
+- [x] Poster Image for nominee
 - [x] Add a movie from the search reults to user's nomination list
-- [ ] View the list of films user already nominated
+- [x] View the list of films user already nominated
 - [x] Ability to remove a nominee from the nomination list
 - [ ] Once 5 nominees selected, notify user they're finished (suggestion to display a banner)
 - [x] Save nominations list if user leaves the page (simply via localStorage)